laravel/docs/sanctum.md

 <a name="how-it-works-api-tokens"></a>
 #### API Tokens

 First, Sanctum is a simple package you may use to issue API tokens to your users without the complication of OAuth.
-This feature is inspired by GitHub and other applications which issue "personal access tokens".
-For example, imagine the "account settings" of your application has a screen where a user may generate an API token for their account.
+This feature is inspired by GitHub and other applications that issue "personal access tokens".
+For example, imagine the "account settings" of your application have a screen where a user may generate an API token for their account.
 You may use Sanctum to generate and manage those tokens.
-These tokens typically have a very long expiration time (years), but may be manually revoked by the user at anytime.
+These tokens typically have a very long expiration time (years), but may be manually revoked by the user anytime.

 Laravel Sanctum offers this feature by storing user API tokens in a single database table and authenticating incoming HTTP requests via the `Authorization` header which should contain a valid API token.

 <a name="how-it-works-spa-authentication"></a>
 #### SPA Authentication

-Second, Sanctum exists to offer a simple way to authenticate single page applications (SPAs) that need to communicate with a Laravel powered API.
+Second, Sanctum exists to offer a simple way to authenticate single-page applications (SPAs) that need to communicate with a Laravel-powered API.
 These SPAs might exist in the same repository as your Laravel application or might be an entirely separate repository, such as a SPA created using Vue CLI or a Next.js application.

 For this feature, Sanctum does not use tokens of any kind.
-Instead, Sanctum uses Laravel's built-in cookie based session authentication services.
+Instead, Sanctum uses Laravel's built-in cookie-based session authentication services.
 Typically, Sanctum utilizes Laravel's `web` authentication guard to accomplish this.
 This provides the benefits of CSRF protection, session authentication, as well as protects against leakage of the authentication credentials via XSS.

 Sanctum will only attempt to authenticate using cookies when the incoming request originates from your own SPA frontend.
 When Sanctum examines an incoming HTTP request, it will first check for an authentication cookie and, if none is present, Sanctum will then examine the `Authorization` header for a valid API token.